 This Bowflex SelectTech Adjustable Weight is ideal for anyone looking to invest in a high-quality, all-in-one kettlebell that allows you to quickly switch between different weights.

 Great for anyone looking to save on space, this kettlebell houses six weight options ranging from 3-18kg in one compact design.
-A rotary dial on the top of the kettlebell allows you to easily switch between weights and perform a variety of whole-body workouts.
+A rotary dial on the top of the kettlebell allows you to easily switch between weights and perform a variety of workouts.
+They would be perfect to add to a circuit in a HIIT training class.

 Best for experimenting: DKN Unisex’s Vinyl Kettle Bell Weight Set